MorrowShore/certsystem/readme.txt

 = Can I customize the certificate design? =
 Yes, use the Template Builder to create custom certificate designs with your branding.

-= What happens if a certificate is not found? =
-The system shows a clear "No result found" message without revealing any internal information.

 = Can I export my certificate database? =
 Yes, you can export all certificates as CSV for backup or external processing.

-== Screenshots ==
-1. Certificate Management Dashboard - Clean interface for managing all certificates
-2. Add New Certificate Form - Intuitive form with auto-ID generation
-3. Bulk Import Interface - CSV upload for mass certificate creation
-4. Template Builder - Custom certificate design editor
-5. Frontend Verification - Public verification form with results display
-6. Certificate Display - Professional certificate view with QR code
-7. Mobile Verification - Responsive design working on mobile devices

 == Changelog ==